Liquid Death Treats Parenting Like MMA in Sparkling Energy Ad

 Parents rarely see themselves represented in energy drink advertising, despite arguably being among the consumers who need energy the most.

-This campaign takes that relatable truth and exaggerates it just enough to become entertaining.
+This campaign takes this relatable truth and exaggerates it just enough to become entertaining.

-And it's this kind of irreverent brand marketing strategy that has made it one of the fastest-growing beverage brands in the U.S., with an annual revenue growth exceeding $300 million in 2024.
+And it's this kind of irreverent brand marketing strategy that has made Liquid Death one of the fastest-growing beverage brands in the U.S.

 Most importantly, the campaign stays consistent with everything people already expect from the brand.